kevinforrestconnors/code-test/README.md

 # Digital Renaissance Code Test

-I'm Luuk, Chief Technical Officer at [Digital Renaissance](https://thedigitalrenaissance.io/team).
+I'm Luuk, Chief Technology Officer at [Digital Renaissance](https://thedigitalrenaissance.io/team).

 I wrote this test to get a sense of your: